 Ravintola NJK is situated on the tiny island of Valkosaari in Helsinki’s main harbour, clearly visible from the main market place.
 Owned by Yacht Club NJK (Nylandska Jaktklubben), who moved to Valkosaari in 1885, the beautiful white villa was designed by architects Estlander and Zettergren and inaugurated on 31 August 1900, and the traditional style of the building has been carefully preserved over the years.
 An excellent location for summer festivities, and one of the most popular for the traditional Finnish crayfish parties, it boasts a tall and spacious Middle room surrounded by a covered veranda, with large windows offering fine views of nearby Katajanokka and the Market Square.
 The a la carte menu includes salmon, perch, and lamb from the Åland Islands, with herbs from the archipelago gracing many of the seasonings.

 Built by Sweden with French backing in 1748, a defensive fort was built on Särkänsaari as part of the Suomenlinna maritime fortifications, and in 1924 the same fort was converted into what is today one of Helsinki’s most distinctive restaurants.
-Designed by the architect Oiva Kallio, Ravintola Särkänlinna offers wonderful views of the open sea and of nearby Kaivopuisto park.
+Designed by the architect Oiva Kallio, Särkänlinna Restaurant offers wonderful views of the open sea and of nearby Kaivopuisto park.
 One of the more unique features of the restaurant is a gently sloping floor, which harkens back to when cannonballs would be rolled down to the cannons which peered through the walls.
 Today, it is one of the best loved summer restaurants in Helsinki, with a menu designed by chef Tero Nummelin which draws on the finest of locally sourced ingredients, both from the mainland and from the archipelago itself, and is influenced by new Nordic cuisine.
-Särkänlinna is especially famous for its traditional crayfish parties, which will begin on July 22nd of this year at the end of summer.
+Särkänlinna is especially famous for its traditional crayfish parties, which usually begins in late July.

 Getting There: There is a ferry that leaves from the Ullanlinna pier at the bottom of Kaivopuisto park.
-Unfortunately, the Ravintola Särkkänlinna site doesn’t mention times, but you can contact the restaurant for more information, or to make a reservation at 09 1345 6757.
+Unfortunately, the Restaurant Särkkänlinna site doesn’t mention times, but you can contact the restaurant for more information.

 The islands that make up the UNESCO World Heritage Site of Suomenlinna offer a number of dining alternatives.
-The first that most visitors will encounter is Suomenlinnan Panimo, both a restaurant and a micro-brewery, as it is located just beside the main dock where the ferry arrives.
+The first that most visitors will encounter is Suomenlinna Brewery (Suomenlinnan Panimo), both a restaurant and a micro-brewery, as it is located just beside the main dock where the ferry arrives.
 Originally a jetty barracks for the Czar’s army, it was built between 1868 and 1870.
 Famed for the quality of its handcrafted beers, including a very decent stout (Helsinki Porter), the restaurant offers both set and a la carte menus, where the influences of its Russian and Swedish past are blended into dishes featuring fresh, Finnish ingredients.
-More information can be found on the Suomenlinnan Panimo site, and reservations can be made by calling 09 228 5030.
+More information can be found on the Suomenlinnan Panimo site..

 Getting There: Helsinki City Transport operates a ferry to Suomenlinna from the Market Square that runs every 20 minutes.
 From there it is a stroll of 1.5 km to Walhalla.
 There is also a waterbus that stops at the King’s Gate, which is just 50m from Walhalla.

 Just a little west of Särkkäsaari, and close by Kaivopuisto, lies Uunisaari, which is actually two islands separated by a narrow channel.
 Originally, these islands were used mostly for agriculture, and later rented out for industrial use.
 The building that now houses the restaurant was built in the late 19th century, and was renovated in 1999 under the supervision of the National Board of Antiquities.
 Open throughout the year, Restaurant Uunisaari seats 120 people, with the Café seating 60 more.
 During the summer season the terrace seats a further 250 people.
 What really makes this restaurant stand out from all the others in the archipelago are the three saunas available for visitors, which can be reserved in advance.
 The saunas are designed for 8, 10 and 15 people, and can be rented for two-hour periods.
 In winter, the restaurant provides a jacuzzi, and for the really adventurous there is even a hole cut into the frozen Baltic sea where you can take an icy dip!
-Details of menus and the costs for renting saunas or the jacuzzi (diving into an ice hole is free) can be found on the Restaurant Uunisaari site, and reservations can be made by calling 09 636 870.
+Details of menus and the costs for renting saunas or the jacuzzi (diving into an ice hole is free) can be found on the Restaurant Uunisaari site.

 West of Liuskasaari lies the island of Sirpalesaari, home to Ravintola Saari.
 Specialising in Finnish and archipelago delicacies, Saari menus include fresh fish, locally sourced meat, cheeses, and vegetables, alongside some original classics like tar-flavoured ice cream, salted salmon (also flavoured with tar), and Flisholmen pancakes.
-For more information visit the Ravintola Saari site, or call 09 7425 5566 to make a reservation.
+For more information visit the Ravintola Saari site.

 Getting There: A boat serves the island twice an hour from the Saari pier located on Merisatama, the journey of 200m taking just a few minutes.
 The restaurant also provides a number of berths in its harbour for guests arriving on their own boats.